OHDSI/ArachneCentralAPI/README.md

 ```
 java -jar ArachneCentralAPI/target/portal-exec.jar --office.home=/usr/lib/libreoffice/ --jasypt.encryptor.password=dummy "--spring.datasource.password=ENC(3b0hKjcVNZjGGLwd85Q+tw==)" "--spring.mail.password=ENC(O8Of4J1ejz9r7tZo05CS/Q==)" --portal.urlWhiteList=https://localhost:8080
 ```
 spring.mail.password and spring.mail.username contains dummy values in this example, please replace them with your settings, otherwise send mail functionality will not work.
+Please encrypt email and database passwords with the same jasypt password.
+You can do it via online tool or jasypt cli - see http://www.jasypt.org/cli.html.

 ArachneCentralAPI should be available at: https://localhost:8080